 CSS Specificity

-If there are two or more CSS rules that point to the same element, the selector with the highest specificity value will "win", and its style declaration will be applied to that HTML element.
+If two or more CSS rules point to the same element, the declaration with the highest specificity will "win", and that style will be applied to the HTML element.

-Think of specificity as a score/rank that determines which style declaration is ultimately applied to an element.
+Think of specificity as a hierarchy that determines which style declaration is ultimately applied to an element.

 Look at the following examples: